nposdalj/PropaMod/README.md

 Under the plot directory, this folder contains plots of the received level for each radial, as well as polar plots for the region at the depths requested by the user.

-For each frequency, bellhopDetRange.m also saves a .mat file containing certain values required for animal detection simulation.
+For each frequency, bellhop_PropMod.m also saves a .mat file containing certain values required for animal detection simulation.

 #### U.2.4 Related Scripts
-bellhopDetRange.m calls two functions in the PropagationModeling repository:
+bellhop_PropMod.m calls two functions in the PropagationModeling repository:
 * `makeBTY.m`: Generates the bathymetry (.bty) file for each radial.
 * `makeEnv.m`: Generates the environment (.env) file for each radial.

-bellhopDetRange.m also calls two functions in the Acoustics Toolbox:
+bellhop_PropMod.m also calls two functions in the Acoustics Toolbox:
 * `bellhop.m`: Runs BELLHOP for each radial.
 Shade (.shd) and print (.prt) files are generated by BELLHOP as a result.
 * `read_shd.m`: Reads data from the radial .shd files.
-Used in bellhopDetRange.m for plotting.
+Used in bellhop_PropMod.m for plotting.

 ### U.3 Prepare for detection simulation: `pDetSim_constructWS.m`
-A few lines in `bellhopDetRange.m` serve to package information for animal detection simulation. `pDetSim_constructWS.m` completes this process.
+A few lines in `bellhop_PropMod.m` serve to package information for animal detection simulation. `pDetSim_constructWS.m` completes this process.

 ## Support